kengengler/cambia-home-test/README.md

 Also, I added the unasked for "feature" of removing blank strings from the input just to add _something_ additional to the unit tests.

+If you're concerned about the number of packages that are downloaded into the build container, understand that _many_ of them are for the Maven build plug-in (such as creating the "uber JAR" and will not be part of the application itself.
+The application JAR (which contains my code, OpenCSV, and OpenCSV's dependencies) is only about 2.6MB.

 ## Gherkin